mjneary10/hugo-test/content/blog/how-to-print-printable-wall-art.md

 pageType = "post"
-metaTitle ="How To Print Printable Wall Art | MDP Graphics" title = "How to print printable wall art" date = "2021-08-01T21:29:20+02:00" tags = ["printing"] categories = ["how to guides"]
+metaTitle ="How To Print Printable Wall Art | MDP Graphics" title = "How to print printable wall art" jsonShortDescription = "How to print printable wall art, tips and tricks, all you need to know." date = "2021-08-01T21:29:20+02:00" tags = ["printing"] categories = ["how to guides"]